 Spain searches for bodies after flood of the century claims at least 95 lives

 BARRIO DE LA TORRE, Spain (AP) — Survivors of the worst natural disaster to hit Spain this century awoke to scenes of devastation on Thursday after villages were wiped out by monstrous flash floods that claimed at least 95 lives.
-The death toll could rise as search efforts continue with an unknown number of people still missing.
+The death toll is expected to rise as search efforts continue with officials removing bodies from vehicles and an unknown number of people still missing.

+“Unfortunately, there are dead people inside some vehicles,” said Spain’s Transport Minister Óscar Puente in reference to hundreds of cars and trucks stranded on roads stained brown with mud.

-The aftermath looked eerily similar to the damage left by a strong hurricane or tsunami.
+The aftermath of the floods looked eerily similar to the damage left by a strong hurricane or tsunami.

 “The neighborhood is destroyed, all the cars are on top of each other, it’s literally smashed up,” said Christian Viena, a bar owner in Barrio de la Torre.